superapplejuice/React-OMDB-Search/README.md

 This time, my second app is a Movie Search app using the [OMDB Api](http://www.omdbapi.com/).
 The challenge here was to remove dependency on Redux and use entirely Hooks.
 Building the app took me a while to get started as I had no concept to reference.
 But it became fun afterwards once I _somehow_ had a concept in my head.
 This [nifty tutorial](https://blog.bitsrc.io/writing-your-own-custom-hooks-4fbcf77e112e) made things much more fun when I realized I can actually write custom Hooks...

-I'm still using the [Semantic UI](https://semantic-ui.com/) library as I still have yet to brush up `CSS` skills.
+I'm still using the [Semantic UI](https://semantic-ui.com/) library as I have yet to brush up `CSS` skills.

 As always, code reviews are greatly appreciated!
+You can view this project [right here](http://superapplejuice.github.io/React-OMDB-Search)!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).